Insights from Capria’s research of 85 principals and partners.

 Africa: Women leading the way and a need for GP Support

 Approximately 41% of all applications to Capria have come from Sub-Saharan Africa, demonstrating that there is strong demand for GP support in the region.
 African fund managers typically came from a finance background but few had a history of exits.
 Additionally, of all our target regions, Sub-Saharan Africa has the highest percentage of female applicants; nearly 33%.
 According to a study on fund managers by gender, just under 8% of equity fund managers globally are women.
-Two of the African funds in the Capria Network (Alitheia Identity and Edge Growth) have female principals and one Capria network fund, Alitheia Identity, is an all-female management team.
+Two of the African funds in the Capria Network (Alitheia IDF and Edge Growth) have female principals and one Capria network fund, Alitheia IDF, is an all-female management team.

 Furthermore, there are several initiatives run by organizations in Africa with the purpose of empowering female executives and managers in Private Equity and senior leadership across industries.
 According to McKinsey’s 2016 report, ‘Women Matter Africa’, there are strong correlations with female board and executive committee representation and financial performance.
 We hope that Africa’s relative equity with regards to gender in the investing field will lead to a more dynamic entrepreneurial and investment ecosystem over time.

 Latin America: The most developed local ecosystem of our target markets